yeeern1217/amaran-ai/README.md

 ## Challenges Faced

-**The Challenge: Visual Consistency & Temporal Coherence in Video Generation** Generating multiple 8-second video clips independently with Veo 3.1 resulted in visual drift.
-Characters suffered from inconsistent facial features, clothing, and body proportions from scene to scene, destroying the narrative coherence of the final public defense campaign.
+### Visual Consistency & Quality Control Across Independent Video Clips

+**The Challenge:** When generating multiple 8-second video clips independently with Veo 3.1, we encountered significant visual drift and inconsistent video quality.
+Characters shifted in appearance between scenes, and the overall output lacked the visual coherence required for a unified, professional awareness campaign.

-**Investigation & Iteration:** We initially attempted to enforce consistency by injecting highly detailed, text-only character descriptions into each Veo prompt.
-However, text alone lacked the spatial precision needed for continuity.
-We then experimented with passing a single reference image per character, but Veo's standard generation mode struggled to maintain strict fidelity without more heavily structured input constraints.
+**Investigation & Debugging:** We initially attempted to enforce consistency by refining the text prompts passed to Veo, injecting highly detailed scene descriptions and character attributes.
+While this yielded slight improvements, it remained unreliable.
+We then experimented with generating standalone reference images for characters, but passing them merely as general visual context failed to sufficiently anchor the model's output across different clips.

-**The Architectural Solution:** We abandoned text-to-video prompting in favor of a multi-stage, image-to-image chained reference pipeline:
+**The Architectural Solution:** We discovered that supplying Veo 3.1 with explicit, hard-coded *start* and *end* frame images drastically improved both generation quality and temporal consistency.
+To achieve this, we engineered a multi-stage chained reference pipeline:
-* **Semantic Grounding:** Gemini 3 Flash extracts precise character descriptions directly from the approved script.
+* **Semantic Grounding:** Gemini 3 Flash extracts precise, detailed character descriptions directly from the approved script.
-* **Visual Anchors:** Nano Banana 2 generates a 2×2 character reference grid for each role, mathematically locking in a canonical appearance.
+* **Visual Canonicalization:** Nano Banana generates a 2×2 character reference grid for each role, locking in a consistent, canonical appearance.
-* **Storyboard Bounding:** These reference grids are used as strict visual anchors to generate specific static *Start* and *End* keyframes for every scene.
+* **Storyboard Bounding:** These verified character references are then used to generate distinct, static *Start* and *End* keyframes for every individual scene.
-* **Interpolation Rendering:** Veo 3.1 is then fed these Start and End keyframes alongside the script prompt.
-By operating Veo in *interpolation mode*, it effectively "fills in" the fluid motion between two visually verified boundaries.
+* **Interpolation Rendering:** Veo 3.1 receives these Start and End frames alongside the scene script, operating in *interpolation mode* to strictly generate fluid motion between these two visually anchored boundaries.

-**The Result:** This chained approach successfully forced character consistency without requiring expensive fine-tuning or custom model training.
-The critical engineering pivot was relying on bounding image-to-image anchors rather than open-ended text prompting to control video output.
+**The Result:** By constraining Veo with concrete visual boundaries rather than relying on open-ended text prompting, the generated clips achieved significantly higher quality and strict narrative coherence.
+The critical technical pivot was adopting frame-to-frame anchoring over text-only prompting to enforce visual continuity.

 ## Future Scalability Roadmap (2026 - 2029+)